 Legionellosis can occur in two forms.
-The most serious form is Legionnaires' Disease.
-Legionnaires' Disease is a severe form of pneumonia and it can be fatal, especially to smokers and individuals with weakened immune systems.
-Smokers and individuals with weakened immune systems require prompt medical treatment or the prognosis can be dire.
-The second form of Legionellosis is Pontiac Fever, which is a mild infection and has symptoms similar to the flu.
-Individuals recover quickly from Pontiac Fever and do not usually require medical treatment.
+The most serious form is Legionnaires' disease.
+Legionnaires' disease is a severe form of pneumonia, and it can be fatal, especially to smokers and individuals with weakened immune systems.
+Individuals with higher risk factors require prompt medical treatment or the prognosis can be dire.
+The second form of Legionellosis is Pontiac fever, which is a mild infection and has symptoms similar to the flu.
+Individuals recover quickly from Pontiac fever and do not usually require medical treatment.